Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 </html>
 ```

 …you should notice the Ruby tags `<% %>` which are used to place Ruby code inside of them.
 Here we're telling Ruby to `yield` to the template file we're loading.
-So for example when a user accesses the home page and we load 'home.erb', we're effectively loading the 'layout.erb' file and telling it that when it reaches the `body` tag we want it to load in the content from the 'home.erb' file into it so it will end up rendering in the web browser like this…
+So for example when a user accesses the home page and we load `home.erb`, we're effectively loading the `layout.erb` file and telling it that when it reaches the `body` tag we want it to load in the content from the `home.erb` file into it so it will end up rendering in the web browser like this…

 ```html
 <!doctype html>